So I posted this status a couple of days ago:

 —To my Calvinist brethren, if God predestined “some” to be saved then “they” are going to be saved regardless to which view “they” hold, and that’s because “their” salvation is on “them” being predestined to believe the essentials of the Gospel not on the believing that “they” were predestined.
 If they are God’s sheep, they are God’s sheep.
 To say they aren’t is to contradict your own theology of unconditional election.

-—To my Arminian brethren, if God enables our will to freely accept or reject Him, then Calvinists, though they don’t know, have actually freely accepted the essentials of the Gospel and are saved like you.
+—To my Arminian brethren, if God enables our will to freely accept or reject Him, then Calvinists, though they don’t know/believe it, have actually freely accepted the essentials of the Gospel and are saved like you.
 To say they aren’t is to contradict your own theology of free will.

 "How" God goes about getting us saved behind the scenes is God’s doing.
 It is not an essential confession in the Gospel that we have to know “how” He does it.
 Just like knowing how God works behind the scenes in everything is “not” an essential of our Faith (Deut.
 29:29, Acts 1:7, 1Thess.
 1:5), this is no different.

 Also allow me to say this, Calvinism nor Arminianism are nicknames for the Gospel nor is it the same as the Gospel.
 The Gospel is the only Gospel.
-To label the Gospel anything other than what the Scripture calls it is dangerous, because it can lead to idolatry in that some people will esteem the “label” over the Gospel; which is more blasphemous than denying the theology of the opposing stance.
+To label the Gospel anything other than what the Scripture calls it is dangerous.
+It can lead to idolatry, because some people will esteem the “label” over the actual Gospel; which is more blasphemous than denying the theology of the opposing stance.

 With that now said, let’s move on.
 So you preach, “The Bible says we have to adhere to biblical truth”; though you do it dogmatically sharing your theology, while negating adhering to other “biblical truths” in your sharing.
 Would that not be considered unbiblical…you know, cherry picking which theological principles you obey?
 Could one then not use your same argument and say you aren’t saved because you are unbiblical?
 These questions are rhetorical.
 I just wanted to make a point: